CypaxNET/VFD-Studio2/docs/NTK.md

 #### Soldering the connectors

 1. Start by soldering the 1x15 male connectors to the bottom side of the Arduino Nano.
 The PCB might be a good help to keep the connectors aligned.
-Do not solder to the PCB though.
+Do not solder the connectors to the PCB though.

    <img src="./images/photo-soldering-arduino-pins.jpg" title="Soldering the Arduino pins" alt="Photo showing the pins of the Arduino being soldered." width="662">